borisbabic/browser_cookie3/README.md

 * ***What does it do?*** Loads cookies used by your web browser into a cookiejar object.
 * ***Why is it useful?*** This means you can use python to download and get the same content you see in the web browser without needing to login.
-* ***Which browsers are supported?*** Chrome, Firefox, LibreWolf, Opera, Opera GX, Edge, Chromium, Brave, Vivaldi, and Safari.
+* ***Which browsers are supported?*** Chrome, Firefox, LibreWolf, Opera, Opera GX, Edge, Chromium, Brave, Vivaldi, Safari, W3m and Lynx.
-* ***How are the cookies stored?*** All currently-supported browsers store cookies in a sqlite database in your home directory.
+* ***How are the cookies stored?*** Most currently-supported browsers store cookies in a sqlite database in your home directory.
+Some browsers store them in tab-separated txt files.

 ## Install
 ```bash